 Local Street Bikeways are bicycle routes on quiet local and residential streets.
 The street is modified in a way that lowers vehicle speeds and volumes.
 This allows people cycling to share the road comfortably with vehicles without the need for designated bicycle lanes.
 Special treatments are considered to make it easier for people cycling to cross at major intersections.

-In spring 2019, Vernon-Seymour will be transformed into Halifax’s first local street bikeway and become a part of the Regional Centre AAA Cycling Network.
+Vernon-Seymour has been transformed into Halifax’s first local street bikeway and become a part of the Regional Centre AAA Cycling Network.

 - Signs and pavement markings to show that the street is a Local Street Bikeway;